Kinutafontfactory/Yuji/README.md

 ### Requirements

-To build the binary font files from source, you need to have installed the [Adobe Font Development Kit for OpenType](http://www.adobe.com/devnet/opentype/afdko.html) (AFDKO).
+To build the binary font files from source, you need to have the `fontTools`, `glyphsLib`, `ufo2ft`, and `ufoLib2` libraries.

 ### How to build the fonts

-Please refer to `COMMANDO.txt` for details of the build command.
+Please refer to `build.py` for details of the build process.

 ## Getting Involved